kongou-ae/azure-private-ops-lab-generator/README.md

 # azure-private-ops-lab-generator

 This repository is the sample Bicep files for creating the environment which you can evaluate Azure Monitor Agent(AMA) and Microsoft Monitoring Agent(MMA) in.
-Each Agents connects to Log Analytics through Private Endpoint.
+Each Agents connect to Log Analytics through Private Endpoint.

 This bicep creates the following resources.